-Seafood in Hong Kong is a passion, and an integral part of Cantonese cuisine.
+Seafood in Hong Kong is a passion and an integral part of Cantonese cuisine.
 With a population that demands ‘caught hours ago’ freshness and knows its mussels from its cockles, most of the city’s chefs have become masters at cooking up creatures from the deep.
-However, unlike New York or London, don’t expect to see your first class fish served up in a five star stetting.
+However, unlike New York or London, don’t expect to see your first class fish served up in a five-star setting.
 The best Hong Kong seafood restaurants are in small villages and island communities, where the dining is firmly down to earth.

 Lei Yue Mun

 Probably the most famous of Hong Kong’s seafood districts, Lei Yun Mun was once a small fishing village that netted a name for itself thanks to its fishing fleet and seafood markets.
 Locals used to arrive and pick out their favorite fish at the market, before taking the victim to a local restaurant for execution.
 In recent years the area has been somewhat gentrified to appeal to the increasing number of tourists, but the bustling streets, packed with around thirty, excellent seafood restaurants have lost none of their appeal.
 Try and visit on a weekday when the crowds are a little more manageable.

 - How to Get There: MTR to Tau Kong, Exit A2, green minibus 24 Sam Ka Tsuen.